DigitPaint/roger/doc/rogerfile.md

 end

 roger.release do |release|

+  # You can add global guards these wele stop the release process immediately
+  # if they are not fullfilled.
+  #
+  # required: parameter is optional and is true by default.
+If it's not true
+  # the guard is not required.
+Checks will still run.
+This is mostly useful in
+  # situations where the guard output is needed in a block.
+  release.guard :tests, required: true

+  # Some more guards
+  release.guard :bower_dependencies
+  release.guard :npm_dependencies

   # The variables below can be used anywhere in this section
   release.target_path # The target path where releases are put